molugu1985/hadoop/README.md

-# About The Project
+##About The Project
-##These are the solutions to the excercises of Map-Reduce at [KnowBigData](http://www.KnowBigData.com)
+These are the solutions to the excercises of Map-Reduce at [KnowBigData](http://www.KnowBigData.com)

+Please do not copy and submit.